FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/t_st_change_log4j_files.md

 ## Configure Log rotation to a file per file-size

 In this example, the configuration file is the TM log: `<FILEDRIVEHOME>/conf/tm-log4j.xml`.
-The example uses `FILEDRIVEHOME` instead of `<FILEDRIVEHOME>` to represent the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory to avoid confusion with the syntactic use of pointed brackets in XML.
+The example uses `FILEDRIVEHOME` instead of `<FILEDRIVEHOME>` to represent the {{< SecureTransport/componentshortname  >}} installation directory to avoid confusion with the syntactic use of pointed brackets in XML.

 Change: